voloved/second-movement/lib/embedded_pedometer/README.md

 with sample accelerometer data.

 There are several #define parameters defined in count_steps.c and count_steps.h that should be adjusted based on your data.
-SAMPLING_RATE is the sampling rate of the accelerometer data.
+COUNT_STEPS_SAMPLING_RATE is the sampling rate of the accelerometer data.
-WINDOW_LENGTH is the length of the window of data that is analyzed by the algorithm, which is optimally 4 seconds long.
-NUM_TUPLES is the number of triplets of accelerometer data, so to get a WINDOW_LENGTH of 4 seconds with a SAMPLING_RATE of 20Hz, NUM_TUPLES should be set to
+COUNT_STEPS_WINDOW_LENGTH is the length of the window of data that is analyzed by the algorithm, which is optimally 4 seconds long.
+COUNT_STEPS_NUM_TUPLES is the number of triplets of accelerometer data, so to get a COUNT_STEPS_WINDOW_LENGTH of 4 seconds with a COUNT_STEPS_SAMPLING_RATE of 20Hz, COUNT_STEPS_NUM_TUPLES should be set to
 80. The only other value to adjust is NUM_AUTOCORR_LAGS, which determines the maximum frequency that can be calculated.
 It should be set such that it corresponds to roughly 0.4Hz.